Myles Straw Preview, Player Props: Guardians vs. Blue Jays

-After batting .250 with a home run, four walks and four RBI in his past 10 games, Myles Straw and the Cleveland Guardians face the Toronto Blue Jays (who will hand the ball to Hyun-Jin Ryu) at 3:07 PM ET on Saturday.
+On Sunday, Myles Straw (.371 on-base percentage in past 10 games, 67 points above season-long percentage) and the Cleveland Guardians face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 1:37 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Blue Jays.
+He had a one-hit performance in his previous game (1-for-2) against the Blue Jays.

 Myles Straw Game Info & Props vs. the Blue Jays